mburakunuvar/Docker-Kubernetes-Samples/5-BuildingMulti-ContainerApplications/part5.md

 react-app-image
 ```

-- as we're only binding source folder, no need to exculde ignore node_modules by anonymous volumes.
+- In this code as we're only binding source folder, no need to exculde ignore node_modules by anonymous volumes.
 They're not included in mapping thus by default container will use its own node_modules
 - no need for nodemon as react development environment already responds to updates (watch the files and reload by default)

 - use dockerignore